Competitor backlink analysis is my favourite link building strategy of all time.

 - Rinse and repeat

-If you have any questions/thoughts about this strategy, please leave a comment below and I’ll be happy to help!
+If you have any questions/thoughts about this strategy or if you need any SEO tips, please leave a comment below and I’ll be happy to help!

 Next I want to introduce you to resource page link building.